 I am an Assistant Professor at the David R. Cheriton School of Computer Science at University of Waterloo.
 My research focuses on how people can enhance intelligent systems (e.g., human-in-the-loop systems, crowdsourcing) as well as how people can make sense of intelligent systems, including issues related to transparency, engagement, trust and collaboration.
 I am interested in developing technologies that leverage the AI-people partnership to tackle more complex problems in business, science and medicine.

 I am part of the Human Computer Interaction Lab.
-My work is funded by NSERC Discovery Grant as well as the NSERC-CIHR Collaborative Health Research Project (CHRP) program.
+My work is funded by NSERC Discovery Grant, NSERC-CIHR Collaborative Health Research Project (CHRP) as well as the CFI-JELF program.

 Previously, I was a CRCS postdoctoral fellow at Harvard University.
 I graduated with a Ph.D. in Machine Learning from Carnegie Mellon University in 2012.
 Here is my curriculum vitae, list of publications, and a blurb about me from University of Waterloo Magazine.

 Mike Schaekermann is one of 39 students and the only student in Canada to receive the 2018 Google Ph.D.
 Fellowship in Human-Computer Interaction.
 Congraulations Mike!.